 The surrounding hills and valleys, all filled with trees, turn a beautiful orange and yellow as the leaves begin to change.
 Even amongst snow-capped hills in the winter the castle holds a certain elegance, however, the castle is closed during some of the winter months, details on when the castle is open are below.

 Schloss Lichtenstein Castle History

-The origins of Schloss Lichtenstein date back to 1100 when the castle belonged to the lords of Liechtenstein.
-The original castle was destroyed twice between then and around 1400, where it was rebuilt on a site nearby the current location.
+The origins of Schloss Lichtenstein date back to 1100, when the castle belonged to the lords of Liechtenstein.
+The original castle was destroyed twice between then and around 1400 when it was rebuilt on a site nearby the current location.

 How to Get To Lichtenstein Castle (Schloss Lichtenstein)

 Lichtenstein Castle Address: Schloß Lichtenstein 1, 72805 Lichtenstein, Germany